MagnusCarnifex/octopad/DEV.md

 ### File downloads
 When it comes to saving the content locally, we should use the File System API where possible, otherwise, do the horrible \<a\> tag stuff.

-Also, add option to save to .odt
+Also, add option to save to .docx and .odt